 Make way for fiber!
 Australia splits its top telco in two2010.11.29 09:42 by Daniela

-Keywords: Australia, broadband, Telstra
+Tags: Australia, broadband, Telstra

 Fulfilling another promise of its ambitious national broadband program, Australia's Senate has passed a bill that will split the country's biggest telco into separate retail and wholesale operations.
 Telstra will also sunset a big chunk of its copper wire operation, making way for Australia's massive nation-wide fiber project.